Tour Details

 On the last day of your Nile Cruise family tour, Your breakfast boxes will be provided early in the morning as you begin your journey to Abu Simbel.

 Tour of the iconic Abu Simbel temples, an incredible piece of ancient Egyptian history.
 Built by Pharaoh Ramses II in the 13th century BCE, the temples honor the gods Amun, Ra-Horakhty, Ptah, and Ramses himself.
 In the 1960s, during the construction of the Aswan High Dam, the temples were at risk of being submerged under Lake Nasser.
 UNESCO led a historic rescue operation between 1964 and 1968 to dismantle and relocate them to higher ground, preserving them for future generations.
-Visitors can explore the intricate carvings, and massive statues, and learn about their history with an expert guide.
+Visitors can explore the intricate carvings and massive statues and learn about their history with an expert guide.

-we’ll take you to Aswan Airport for your journey home.
+We’ll take you to Aswan Airport for your journey home.
 It’s the perfect end to an unforgettable Nile Cruise family trip, filled with amazing memories you’ll treasure forever!

 When you arrive in Cairo, get ready to relax!
 We’ll arrange your transfer to a cozy f hotel where you can unwind and get ready for the adventures ahead.
 Enjoy a restful night with your loved ones as you settle into the vibrant charm of this incredible city.